 Desktop-publishing software has long been dominated by Adobe’s InDesign program.
 Unfortunately, regardless of whether you’re a professional graphic designer or a PTA member making fliers for a bake sale, InDesign costs a pretty penny.
-Currently a subscription to Adobe InDesign will run you $19.99 a month.
-Fortunately, there are other programs you can use to get the job done.
-There aren’t many viable alternatives out there, but we’ve sought out the few that exist just for you.

 Scribus is completely open source and distributed under the GNU General Public License as free software.
 It is available for Windows, Mac and most Linux distributions.
 In addition, Scribus is actively maintained, meaning new features, tweaks and fixes are being implemented to improve user experience and functionality.

-While Adobe InDesign is really only limited to the user’s imagination, it requires an awful lot of know-how to make your projects reality.
+While Adobe InDesign is really only limited to the user’s imagination, it requires a lot of know-how to make your projects reality.
 Lucidpress seeks to eliminate the learning curve associated with desktop-publishing apps.
 While its “drag-and-drop” layouts are intuitive, professional users will find it lacking.
 Some of these features can be unlocked if you’re willing to pay, however.

 That being said, the free version of Lucidpress can still get the job done.
 Just be aware that the free version limits publications to three pages.
 One thing Lucidpress has going for it is that it doesn’t require a download.
 The entire tool runs in the browser of your choice, meaning it’s compatible with any OS.
 Essentially, Lucidpress is to InDesign as Pixlr is to Photoshop.